 The health and safety of our employees, contractors and customers remains a priority.
 We constantly investigate and review risk and respond appropriately.

-Accidents in our stores are down by 13% year-on-year and we are confident this trend will continue, due to ongoing and new initiatives to reduce risks.
+Accidents in our stores are down by 7%, continuing last year’s trend of 13% reduction due to on-going and new initiatives to reduce risks.